LensPlaysGames/markdown2tex/README.md

 This python script converts a markdown file given on the command line into a TeX file utilizing the GNU Texinfo set of macros.
+GNU Texinfo can then convert that source file into HTML, PDF, XML, and more formats.

 NOTE: This is a work in progress; feel free to submit any pull requests of any changes that you have implemented.
 [Github Repository](https://www.github.com/LensPlaysGames/markdown2tex)